Best Solana APIs for Developers in 2026

 Zerion API

-Zerion API is an enterprise-grade wallet data API that delivers fully interpreted Solana data through the same endpoints and schema used for 38+ EVM chains.
+Zerion API is an enterprise-grade wallet data API that delivers fully interpreted Solana data through the same endpoints and schema used for all major EVM chains.
 You query a Solana wallet address and get back normalized positions, transaction history, portfolio valuations, and token metadata, identical in structure to what you'd get for an EVM wallet address.

 Solana capabilities: